geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/hpc-overview.rst

 HPC cluster management tools
 ----------------------------

-Many cloud-HPC tools have been developed over the past 10+ years, but only a few has have relatively large community.
+Many cloud-HPC tools have been developed over the past 10+ years, but only a few have relatively large communities.
 They are introduced below.
 I personally recommend AlcesFlight, according to the current development status of these tools.

 CfnCluster
 ^^^^^^^^^^